IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

   }
 ]
 ```
-This configuration, however, is not ideal in most cases as it offers the client no size choice and, if the sizes provided are too small to meet the client's thumbnail requirements, this will have significant impact on processing time if the client is forced to do the resizing since it is more efficient to downsize an image than to request the perfect size.
+This configuration is not ideal in most cases as it offers the client no size choice and, if the sizes provided are too small to meet the client's thumbnail requirements, this will have significant impact on processing time if the client is forced to do the resizing since it is more efficient to downsize an image than to request the perfect size.
 Likewise, if the client is required to upscale the image, it may introduce artefacts and look pixelated.

 The configuration above would be appropriate in cases where the image used for the thumbnail is not a IIIF-image, such as thumbnails for A/V materials where publishers may not have a IIIF image server just for thumbnails.